sancho2/FretBoard_Aide/README.md

 ModeMenu.bi   - This is ModeMenu_ namespace.
 It handles the dropdown of the main menu.
 MainMenu.bi   - This is the MainMenu_ namespace.
 It displays the three menu items Main, File, Help. (currently only Main is active)
 Graphics.bi - This file is a hold-over from a previous incarnation.
 It does a few graphics display routines.
-It will likely get merged out of existance.
-NoteBrowser.exe   - If you want to run the program without compiling it, this is a windows 7 executable.
+It will likely get merged out of existance. aMain.exe   - If you want to run the program without compiling it, this is a windows 7 executable.
+Watch the commit note to see if it is up to date.
 Fretboard_aide.fbp  - This is a freebasic project file for the IDE FBEdit.